GoogleCloudPlatform/ci-cd-for-data-processing-workflow/README.md

 1. Run `cd/prod.yaml` to deploy the release branch to production project this must include a substitution `_RELEASE_BUILD_ID` so it knows what version of the artifacts to pull in.

-### Adding Automation of Test and Deploy
+## Adding Automation of Test and Deploy
 Each directory in this repo containing code to be tested and deployed should define the following:
-- a `precommit_cloudbuild.yaml` that defines unit tests and static analysis beyond what the repo enforces.
+1. a `precommit_cloudbuild.yaml` that defines unit tests and static analysis beyond what the repo enforces.
-- a `cloudbuild.yaml` that runs integration tests, deploys artifacts and updates necessary references for System Tests.
+1. a `cloudbuild.yaml` that runs integration tests, deploys artifacts and updates necessary references for System Tests.

+All cloud builds should assume they run from the root of the repo.

+#### Pre-commit
+The precommit should run without substitutions.

+### Cloud Build
+The Cloud Build should accept the following substitutions:
+- `_COMPOSER_REGION`
+- `_COMPOSER_ENV_NAME`
+- `_DATAFLOW_JAR_BUCKET`

 The precommit will be run on every PR including changes under that file tree.
 The build will deploy to the CI environment on a "/gcbrun" comment.